electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 Rather than the user typing in data, your program might be supplied with data in a list.
 Here is a list of prices  - a shopping list.
-Note we dont use a currency symbol except when we print the price.
+Note we don't use a currency symbol except when we print the price.

 ```python
 prices = [3.49, 9.99, 2.50, 20.00]